-Students identified below 9th grade level on District Math assessments are required to enroll in Algebra Extension.
+Students identified below 9th grade level on District Math assessments may be required to enroll in Algebra Extension.
 This course corresponds to the tiers of the Response to Intervention model, and students will remain in the course until district exit requirements have been met.
-Upon successful completion of this course.
-A student will earn an elective credit.
+Upon successful completion of this course, a student will earn an elective credit.